Skip to main content

 Download pdf

-Summer university
+Winter university

-You can study up to 30 credits at Summer University and you can select up to three modules on the same application form.
-If you would like to add a module later, or change one of your choices, then please email summer.university@tees.ac.uk.
+You can study up to 30 credits at Winter University and you can select up to three modules on the same application form.
+If you would like to add a module later, or change one of your choices, then please email winter.university@tees.ac.uk.

 Where you study